 When is the best time of day to visit the Castlerigg Stone Circle?

 Sunrise and sunset at Castlerigg Stone circle are particularly spectacular.
 Watching the early morning sun rise above the hills is quite magical.
+It is also a very romantic thing to do in the Lake District national park.

 Can I bring my dog to the Castlerigg Stone Circle?